François van Aerssen: War of the Spanish Succession

 In 1696, Aerssen was promoted to the rank of regular captain, and went on to participate in the War of the Spanish Succession, fighting in the battle of Cádiz and the battle of Vigo Bay, both of which occurred in 1702.
 Three years later in 1705, he took part in the capture of Barcelona by a Grand Alliance force.
 In the following year, commanding 700 Dutch marines, Aerssen helped to lift a French siege of Barcelona.
 He also participated in the capture of Cartagena and Alicante by the Grand Alliance.
 In 1708, Aerssen took part in the capture of Minorca.
 He was promoted to the rank of Schout-bij-nacht in the next year, passing over Philip Schrijver and Cornelis Beeckman, both of whom had were highly meritorious officers, something which was attributed by his contemporaries to Aerssen's aristocratic background.
 The promotion infuriated many of Aerssen's contemporaries and overshadowed his career.
 Lieutenant-Admiral Cornelis Schrijver, Philip's son, wrote in 1766 that due to the promotion Philip "fell to his grave in a deadly chagrin".

 In 1709, leading a Dutch squadron, Aerssen joined forces with elements of the British Royal Navy led by Vice-Admiral John Norris in the Mediterranean Sea to carry out operations against the French, though he was "not in a position to do much".
 The British subsequently attempted to capture eight French ships in the Corsican port city of Ajaccio, something which Aerssen refused to support as he noted the city was under the Republic of Genoa's control and the attack would violate Genoan neutrality.
-He subsequently participated in an Anglo-Dutch landing operation in Southern France, near Sète, which allowed for Grand Alliance troops to attack targets in the region in conjuction with French émigrés.
+He subsequently participated in an Anglo-Dutch landing operation in Southern France, near Sète, which allowed for Grand Alliance troops to attack targets in the region in conjunction with French émigrés.
 However, the Duke de Noailles responded to the landing by marching with 4,000 French Royal Army troops to confront the invaders, which led to the British elements of the landing force to withdraw from France entirely and the invasion to end in failure.
 In a letter written to the clerk of the States General, Aerssen castigated the conduct of British forces during the invasion.
 In 1713, Aerssen was promoted to the rank of vice admiral.